craigahobbs/craigahobbs.github.io/fruit-fly-trap/fruit-fly-trap.md

         'your computer printer, and a small amount of apple cider vinegar (or similar).', \
         '', \
         'The trap is made by placing a custom-fitted cone (based on your measurements) into a drinking glass', \
-        'containing a small amount of fruit-fly-attracting liquid (e.g., apple cider vinegar), as pictured', \
+        'containing a small amount of apple cider vinegar (see below).
+The fruit flies fly in through the', \
-        'below.
-The fruit flies fly in through the cone opening and become trapped between the cone and the', \
+        'cone opening and become trapped between the cone and the liquid.' \
-        'liquid.' \
     )

     # Fruit-fly trap diagram